 Take the sleeping bus they said, it will be fun they said.
 Sixteen hours of constantly slamming on breaks, endless hooting, and speeding like they were a Gesell running from a Lion, It was quite a horrible bus ride but it seemed to be their way and we enjoy experiencing the differences the country has to offer.
-It had to be one of the worst buses we have ever taken, but at least you can lay down and sleep (if you’re not a very tall person) and we are all up for those ones of a lifetime experience.
+It had to be one of the worst buses we have ever taken, but at least you can lay down and sleep (if you’re not a very tall person) and we are all up for those once of a lifetime experiences.
 We made it safely to this coastal city known as Da Nang which is located on the eastern coast of Vietnam.

-❥Also Read: Top 10 Things to do in Hanoi, Vietnam
+❥Also Read: Top 10 things to do in Hanoi, Vietnam

 Day 1 in Da Nang, Vietnam